ietf-wg-httpapi/api-catalog/draft-ietf-httpapi-api-catalog-latest.md

  `https://apis.example.com/.well-known/api-catalog`,
  `https://developer.example.net/.well-known/api-catalog` etc.
-* An HTTPS GET request to any of these URIs returns the same result, namely, the API Catalog document.
+* An HTTPS GET request to any of these URIs returns the same result, namely, the API catalog document.
-* Since the physical location of the API Catalog document is decided by the Publisher, and may change, the Publisher choose one of their instances of /.well-known/api-catalog as a canonical reference to the location of the latest API Catalog.
-The Publisher's other instances of ./well-known/api-catalog SHOULD redirect to this canonical instance of /.well-known/api-catalog to ensure the latest API Catalog is returned.
+* Since the physical location of the API catalog document is decided by the Publisher, and may change, the Publisher choose one of their instances of /.well-known/api-catalog as a canonical reference to the location of the latest API catalog.
+The Publisher's other instances of ./well-known/api-catalog SHOULD redirect to this canonical instance of /.well-known/api-catalog to ensure the latest API catalog is returned.

-For example, if the Publisher's primary API portal is `https://apis.example.com`, then `https://apis.example.com/.well-known/api-catalog` SHOULD resolve to the location of the Publisher's latest API Catalog document.
+For example, if the Publisher's primary API portal is `https://apis.example.com`, then `https://apis.example.com/.well-known/api-catalog` SHOULD resolve to the location of the Publisher's latest API catalog document.
 If the Publisher is also the domain authority for `www.example.net`, which also hosts a selection of their APIs, then a request to `https://www.example.net/.well-known/api-catalog` SHOULD redirect